Inside Lisbon's Christmas tree. Image by Julie Dawn Fox in Portugal

 Group shot, Iberian Masks Festival

 There are countless fairs and festivals in Portugal, celebrating everything from obscure beans to Roman heritage.
-Finding out about them can sometimes be a challenge so my guide to some of the best Portugal festivals is designed to give you a starting point.
-Note that smaller festival dates, and especiallyRead More →
+As festival dates and programmes change every year, my guide to some of the best Portugal festivals is designed to give you a starting point but you should always use the official event websitesRead More →

 View of Viana do Castelo and River Lima from Santa Luzia